-2. To be a good employer.
+3. To provide a good work environment.

-The Airport will be a fair employer to its workers and maintain a good working environment.
+The Airport will be fair to its contractors and users and maintain a good working environment.

-3. To exhibit a sense of social and environmental responsibility.
+4. To exhibit a sense of social and environmental responsibility.

 The Airport operates with regard to appropriate environmental practices, legislation, and in recognition of the designation requirements of the District Plan.